-Highlights: Port Royal, Blue Mountains
+Port Royal, Jamaica

 Kingston cruise terminal

-- Along with the new cruise pier, Kingston's Festival Marketplace project includes building of shopping center, bars, restaurants, outdoor food bazaar, exhibition and vendor spaces, luxury loft apartments, open-air gardens, pathways, waterfront promenade, bridge over Port Royal Street (to link directly to the city's centre), renovations to Victoria Craft Market (2-floor vending shops), tourist info kiosk, car parking (capacity 62 cars plus 3 buses).
+- Along with the new cruise pier, Kingston's Festival Marketplace project included building of shopping center, bars, restaurants, outdoor food bazaar, exhibition and vendor spaces, luxury loft apartments, open-air gardens, pathways, waterfront promenade, bridge over Port Royal Street (to link directly to the city's centre), renovations to Victoria Craft Market (2-floor vending shops), tourist info kiosk, car parking (capacity 62 cars plus 3 buses).

 - For the construction works were contracted the companies Contra Construction and Chin's Construction, with total budget USD 68 million.

-- Works were completed by August 2015.
+- Construction works were completed in August 2015.

 - Victoria Pier building was leased for 25-year period to Yosamini Holdings.
 The company transformed it into a top-class leisure complex with restaurant, lounge, art gallery, entertainment outdoor area, sporting facility.